DankLife-Studios/Dank_Utils/README.md

 Dank_Utils is a versatile framework and utility script designed for FiveM, providing enhanced compatibility and functionality with various frameworks and systems.
 It includes automatic detection for supported frameworks, inventory systems, and banking systems.

+## Dependencies

+Dank_Utils requires the following dependency:

+- **ox_lib**: This library is essential for Dank_Utils to function properly.
+You can find it at [https://github.com/overextended/ox_lib](https://github.com/overextended/ox_lib)

+Make sure to install and configure ox_lib before using Dank_Utils.

 ## Table of Contents
 - [Features](#features)
 - [Supported Systems](#supported-systems)